PotHix/pothix.github.com/content/posts/whywesleep.md

 6. If possible avoid medicines that affect your sleep
 7. Don't take naps after 3 pm.
 Late naps can make it harder to sleep at night
 8. Relax before bed.
 Reading or listening to music should be part of your bed routine.
-9. Take a hot bath before bed to reduce your body temperature (cooldown after it).
+9. Take a hot bath before bed to reduce your body temperature (cool down after it).
 The bath can also help you to relax.
 10. Dark bedroom, cool bedroom, devices free bedroom
 11. Have the right sunlight exposure.
 Try to have morning sunlight for at least 30 minutes every day.
 12. Don lie in bed awake.
 Anxiety to sleep can make it even harder to sleep.